Robert George Gammage: Chartist politics

 Gammage travelled very extensively in the autumn of 1842 and in 1843, passing through the north west, the midlands, and the south to arrive in London by Christmas.
 He visited the south west and south in the early spring of 1843, the east midlands, Yorkshire, and Lancashire in the early summer, Scotland in the autumn, finally returning to Newcastle in November 1843.
 He remained in the north east for several months in early 1844, having developed links with radicals there, but returned to Northampton by the end of the year.

 He moved to Stony Stratford in 1845, following an argument with the Northampton Chartists, working first as a hawker and then as a shoemaker.
 In 1848, he became involved in the upsurge in popular agitation, lost his job, and moved again to Buckingham.
 In this period he lectured in many towns in the area.

 A further period of inactivity ended in 1852, when he was elected onto the executive of the National Chartist Association.
 Following this, he again travelled extensively as a speaker and his reminiscences include detailed descriptions of some of these journeys.
 He was a candidate at Cheltenham in the General Election of 1852.
 In 1854, he fell out with Ernest Jones and was not re-elected onto the Chartist executive.
 He then moved to Newcastle and Sunderland, where he spent the years 1854–87, qualifying as a doctor and working mainly for friendly societies.

 In 1874, he was one of the founders of the Manhood Suffrage League.
 In 1887, he was forced to retire because of ill health, and returned to Northampton.
 He died there on 7 January 1888 after a fall that occurred while walking to get out of the way of a tram.

 Gammage as a historian

 Gareth Stedman Jones, writing in the 1980s, includes Gammage among the "first generation of Chartist historians", who "concentrated disproportionately upon rifts in organisation and the angry and divisive battles between leading personalities".

+Vegetarianism

+Gammage was a vegetarian.
+In 1857, he won a prize essay competition conducted by the Vegetarian Society, with his essay "The best Methods of Promoting the Stability and Zeal of Members of the Vegetarian Society, with suggestions for removing the Hostilities of their Families to the Practice of Vegetarianism".
+He also authored "Vegetarianism and the Improvement of Society" in the same year.